-"Eurodollar Rate" means for any Interest Period with respect to a Eurodollar Rate Loan, a rate per annum determined by Agent (or, in the case of a Canadian Loan, the Canadian Lender) pursuant to the following formula:
+"Eurodollar Rate" means for any Interest Period with respect to a Eurodollar Rate Loan, a rate per annum determined by Agent pursuant to the following formula:

-Eurodollar Rate
+Eurodollar Rate = Eurodollar Base Rate

-Eurodollar Base Rate 1.00 - Eurodollar Reserve Percentage
+1.00 - Eurodollar Reserve Percentage

 Where,

-"Eurodollar Base Rate" means, for any Interest Period with respect to a Eurodollar Rate Loan, the sum of (a) the rate per annum equal to (i) the British Bankers Association LIBOR Rate ("BBA LIBOR"), as published by Reuters (or other commercially available source providing quotations of BBA LIBOR as designated by the Agent (or, in the case of a Canadian Loan, the Canadian Lender) from time to time) at approximately 11:00 a.m., London time, two Business Days prior to the commencement of such Interest Period, for deposits in the applicable currency (for delivery on the first day of such Interest Period) with a term equivalent to such Interest Period or (ii) if such published rate is not available at such time for any reason, the rate per annum determined by the Agent (or, in the case of a Canadian Loan, the Canadian Lender) to be the rate at which deposits in the applicable currency (for delivery on the first day of such Interest Period) with a term equivalent to such Interest Period or (iii) if such published rate is not available at such time for any reason, the rate per annum determined by the Agent (or, in the case of a Canadian Loan, the Canadian Lender) to be the rate at which deposits in the applicable currency for delivery on the first day of such Interest Period in Same Day Funds in the approximated to the Eurodollar Rate Loan being made, continued or converted by Bank of America's London Bank of America's London Branch (or, in the case of a Canadian Loan, the applicable branch or Affiliate of the Canadian Lender) to major banks in the London or other offshore interbank market for such currency at their request at approximately 11:00 a.m.
-(London time)

-two Business Days prior to the commencement of such Interest Period, plus (b) the Market Disruption Spread, if any, as of the time and date of determination.
+"Eurodollar Base Rate" means, for such Interest Period the rate per annum equal to the British Bankers Association LIBOR Rate ("BBA LIBOR"), as published by Reuters (or other commercially available source providing quotations of BBA LIBOR as designated by Agent from time to time) at approximately 11:00 a.m., London time, two Business Days prior to the commencement of such Interest Period, for Dollar deposits (for delivery on the first day of such Interest Period) with a term equivalent to such Interest Period.
+If such rate is not available at such time for any reason, then the "Eurodollar Base Rate" for such Interest Period shall be the rate per annum determined by Agent to be the rate at which deposits in Dollars for delivery on the first day of such Interest Period.
+If such Interest Period used in the approximate amount of the Eurodollar Rate Loan being made, continued or converted by Bank of America and with a term equivalent to such Interest Period would be offered by Bank of America's London interbank sin the London interbank eurodollar market at their request at approximately 11:00 a.m.
+(London time) two Business Days prior to the commencement of such Interest Period.